London Construction Magazine

 London Construction Magazine is an independent UK construction publication focused on regulatory analysis, project intelligence and site-level delivery risk.
-The publication reports on construction activity in London and across the UK, with particular emphasis on how policy, regulation and market conditions affect real-world construction delivery.
+The publication reports on construction activity in London and across the UK, with particular emphasis on how policy, regulation, standards and market conditions affect real-world construction delivery.

-The platform operates as an analytical layer within the construction sector, translating legislation, standards and market signals into practical implications for contractors, designers, clients and dutyholders.
+Founded by Mihai Chelmus, London Construction Magazine operates as an analytical layer within the construction sector, translating legislation, standards, project signals and market data into practical implications for contractors, designers, clients, dutyholders and specialist construction professionals.

 Editorial Team